strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ## Test the `strapi` instance

-You need a main entry file for the tests, one that will also test the helper file.
-To do this create `app.test.js` in the `tests` directory and add the following code:
+You need a main entry file for tests, one that will also test the `strapi` instance.

+1. Create `app.test.js` in the `tests` directory.
+2. Add the following code to `app.test.js`:

 ```js
 //path: ./tests/app.test.js